swatidantu/robocomp-blog-web/gsod/2019/faq/index.md

 ### I have followed all the RoboComp tutorials.
 What should I do next?
 If you have followed all the tutorials, it is time to get in contact with the mentors.
-You can find the mentors contact information for GSoD'19 at the end of this [page](/web/gsod/2019/ideas/#complete-list-of-mentors).
+You can find the mentors contact information for GSoD'19 at the end of the [Ideas page](/web/gsod/2019/ideas/#complete-list-of-mentors).